remla23-team12/app/README.md

 ### Running Locally

-To run the application locally using Docker Compose, use this command:
+To run the application locally using Docker, use this command:
 ```
 docker build -t <TAG_NAME> .
 ```

 You can choose an option tagname for the docker build.
 Now enter the following command (with the same tagname used earlier:
 ```
 docker run -it --rm -p 8081:5000 <TAG_NAME>
 ```